For Part 1 :: The Significance of the Bungalow in Northeast Baltimore

 You have probably heard it said, The house has good bones.
 Good bones, typically refers to the structure of a house; it means, in other words, the framing is solid, the house is standing upright, and that it, generally, is in good enough condition to accept whatever finish one might apply to it.

 This house on Overland Ave. has good bones.
 Yes.
 In fact most houses built in that era are rock solid.
 These houses were built by builders – craftsmen (not to be confused with the architectural movement).
-Anneth, as with most houses with good bones, had pretty good skin too.
+As with most houses with good bones, this bungalow had pretty good skin too.

 AJ bought the home in 1997.
 When he did, the original plaster walls (the prevailing finish of the day) were in good shape; the foundation was intact, and even some original wallpaper lined her closets.